 The optimism of Austin Rover marketing in 1984/5 is in stark contrast to what’s left of the company now…

-IN 1984 Austin Rover Sales and Marketing were situated on the vast Canley site in part of the old factory complex that had been home to Standard Triumph.
+In 1984 Austin Rover Sales and Marketing was situated on the vast Canley site in part of the old factory complex that had been home to Standard-Triumph.
 The company’s main commercial operations were sited there too.
-Engineering was situated on the Fletchamstead highway, as was Product Planning, the Design studio recently constructed for Roy Axe, and the Managing Director’s Office above Product Planning.
+Engineering was situated on the Fletchamstead highway, as was Product Planning, the Design Studio recently constructed for Roy Axe, and the Managing Director’s Office above Product Planning.
 Also on the site was a huge Unipart distribution warehouse.

-To visit Sales and Marketing took the visitor through some rather palatial double doors into a spacious lobby.
-Then you found yourself in a maze of corridors, small offices and finally a large open plan office where the bulk of marketing operations took place.
-The main departments were Advertising, Market Research, Exhibitions, Fleet sales, Marketing Finance, Corporate Identity, Service Marketing, British Car Rentals (AR’s commercial car rental arm), plus the offices for the other directors of the company.
+A visit Sales and Marketing took the visitor through some rather palatial double doors into a spacious lobby.
+Then you found yourself in a maze of corridors, small offices and, finally, a large open plan office where the bulk of marketing operations took place.
+The main departments were Advertising, Market Research, Exhibitions, Fleet sales, Marketing Finance, Corporate Identity, Service Marketing, British Car Rentals (AR’s commercial car rental arm), plus the offices for the other Directors of the company.

 Behind the façade of offices lay a huge empty factory space.
 The offices were quite spacious, modern with new desks, equipment and carpeting, a good canteen and with the benefit of all being on one floor.
-Some 500 staff were housed in the facilit,y whilst many of the sales processing activities and the Midland regional sales office were situated at the much more sombre Longbridge Complex.
+Some 500 staff were housed in the facility while many of the sales processing activities and the Midland Regional Sales Office were situated at the much more sombre Longbridge complex.
 Going to Longbridge was like going back in time, whereas Sales and Marketing felt a lot more vibrant, optimistic and had a certain spirit of the 1980s ‘can do’ mentality.

 Rewind to 1984

-So what was going on in 1984/5 and how optimistic was the companies marketing department that the company was finally turning around.
-Well January 1984 kicked off with the launch to internal employees of the Austin Montego range of saloon and estate cars.
+So what was going on in 1984/85 and how optimistic was the Marketing Department about the prospects of the company finally turning its fortunes around?
+Well, January 1984 kicked off with the launch to internal employees of the Austin Montego range of saloon and estate cars.
 We were all invited to presentations at the exhibition hall at Longbridge to hear Harold Musgrove and Mark Snowdon (Product Planning) extol the virtues of the new range.
 This was three months before the official launch to the world’s media.

-Metro had finished the year before as the best selling small car in the UK taking 8.1 per cent of the UK market, Maestro had had moderate success in its first year, and Montego was surely going to be a winner in the all-important upper-medium sector.
-It was so much better than the Ambassador and Morris Ital, that it replaced, that we in marketing felt that it surely was going to meet its ambitious targets.
+The Austin Metro had finished the year before as the best-selling small car in the UK taking 8.1 per cent of the UK market, Maestro had had moderate success in its first year, and Montego was surely going to be a winner in the all-important upper-medium sector.
+It was so much better than the Austin Ambassador and Morris Ital that it replaced, that we in Marketing felt that it surely was going to meet its ambitious targets.

 During those first crucial months of 1984, the advertising agency, Dorland, was going into overdrive getting ready for the Montego launch.
 Many senior people from Dorland’s visited Canley in those first few months of 1984 and at times caused resentment by turning up in their white Audi quattros, and sometimes all white suits!

-Montego was launched in the last week of March 1984, and received quite a good response from the UK media.
-Motor Magazine was typical in calling the Montego ‘make or break’, and its technical editor, Daniel Ward, described the car in some detail liking the novel features and the digital talking dashboard on the MG EFi.
-However Motor felt that the 1.6 was the pick of the bunch, being smoother than the 2.0-litre O-Series engine, which came in for some criticism as being too harsh and quite noisy.
+The Montego was launched in the last week of March 1984, and received quite a good response from the UK media.
+Motor magazine was typical in calling the Montego ‘make or break’, and its Technical Editor, Daniel Ward, described the car in some detail liking the novel features and the digital talking dashboard on the MG EFi.
+However, Motor felt that the 1.6-litre was the pick of the bunch, being smoother than the 2.0-litre O-Series engine, which came in for some criticism as being too harsh and quite noisy.

-Dorlands honed in on the car’s driver appeal and specification coining the phrase, ‘The car that puts the driver first’.
-The fact that the 1.6L could achieve 53.3 mpg at a steady 56 mph must have impressed cost conscious fleet managers – as did the 12,000 mile servicing.
-The car was very advanced especially the electronic management system, that made these fuel figures possible.
-However during the first year the ECU gave rise to many problems especially ‘hot starting’.
+Dorland honed in on the car’s driver appeal and specification coining the phrase, ‘The car that puts the driver first’.
+The fact that the 1.6L could achieve 53.3mpg at a steady 56mph must have impressed cost conscious fleet managers – as did the 12,000 mile servicing.
+The car was very advanced – especially the electronic management system, which made these fuel figures possible.
+However, during the first year, the ECU gave rise to many problems especially ‘hot starting’.

 A good start